xenloops/threat_modeling/talk_threat_model_what.md

 <p align="right"> -- The Threat Modeling Manifesto </p>

+"Threat models are a way of looking at risks ... to identify the most likely threats to your security."
+By using threat modeling to identify your own particular pile of risks, you can then move to counter the ones that are most likely and most dangerous.

 <br /><br /><br /><br /><br /><br />

 ### What does this mean?